-From epic mountains and desert moonscapes to the modern chic of Shanghai; ancient civilisations to the People’s Republic, holidays in China are vast and varied, just like the landscape.
+From epic mountains and desert moonscapes to the modern chic of Shanghai; ancient civilisations to the People’s Republic, China tours are vast and varied, just like the landscape.
 On a China trip, you need to take your time to take it all in.
 Overland tours give the maximum opportunity to make your trip a real once-in-a-lifetime experience.
 Iconic sights are aplenty: float down the Yangtze, follow the Silk Road and stop off at the Great Wall before you arrive at the Forbidden City.
 China tours have so many cultural sights and natural wonders that you will be spoilt for choice.

-Or why not try a Tailormade Adventure?
+Or why not try our Private Group China tour?

 Exodus offer a wide range of adventure, activity, cycling and walking holidays to China.
 From epic mountains and desert moonscapes to the modern chic of Shanghai; from ancient civilisations to the People’s Republic.
 China is vast, it’s incredible – it really is a different world.